 It is important to ensure that performance in the classroom and on assessments is influenced minimally, if at all, by a student's disability or linguistic/cultural characteristics that are unrelated to the content being assessed.
-For the 2022 Science, Math, and ELA assessments, accommodations are considered to be adjustments to the testing conditions, test format, or test administration that provide equitable access during assessments for students with disabilities and students who are ELs.
-In general, the administration of the assessment should not be the first occasion in which an accommodation is introduced to the student.
+For the 2023 Science, Math, and ELA assessments, accommodations are considered to be adjustments to the testing conditions, test format, or test administration that provide equitable access during assessments for students with disabilities and students who are ELs.
+In general, only accommodations that are used in daily instruction should be assigned on a summative assessment.
+Under no circumstance should the assessment be the first time a student is exposed to a particular accommodation.
 In addition, Test Administrators administering the assessment or providing accommodations should be an education professional who is familiar with the student, and who is typically responsible for providing the accommodation in the classroom.
 To the extent possible, accommodations should: